-The contingent consideration payable resulted from the acquisitions of Scioderm and Callidus Biopharma, Inc. ("Callidus").
+The contingent consideration payable resulted from the acquisition of Callidus.
 The most recent valuation was determined using a probability weighted discounted cash flow valuation approach.
 Using this approach, expected future cash flows are calculated over the expected life of the agreement, are discounted, and then exercise scenario probabilities are applied.
 The valuation is performed quarterly.
 Gains and losses are included in the statement of operations.